Skip to content

 finally:

-# we're done - we free the resources used by the function
+# we're done - we release the resources mobilized by the function

 if server: